1fish2/BBQTimer/README.md

 ## Usage tips
 * Tap the stopwatch time to cycle between Reset -> Running -> Paused -> Reset.
 * Put the BBQ Timer widget on the Android lock screen for quick access.
-This requires Android 4.2 Jelly Bean or later.
+(This requires Android 4.2 Jelly Bean or later.)
 * The BBQ Timer widget also works on the home screen, even in earlier versions of Android.
-You can resize the widget by long-pressing it, then dragging its resize handles.
+* You can resize the home screen widget by long-pressing, then dragging its resize handles.
+  In the initial size, it will fit minutes and seconds (e.g. "18:12").
+Stretched wider, it will fit hours, minutes, and seconds (e.g. "1:15:09").
+If you run the timer into hours, a narrow widget will clip the seconds display.

 ## How to Use Android Lock Screen Widgets
 * Android lock screen widgets work in Android 4.2 Jelly Bean and later versions.